Dansby Swanson Player Props: Cubs vs. Padres

 - The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 19th in MLB.

-- The Padres have a 3.80 team ERA that ranks eighth across all MLB pitching staffs.
+- The Padres have a 3.86 team ERA that ranks ninth across all MLB pitching staffs.

-- Padres pitchers combine to allow 60 home runs (one per game), the ninth-fewest in baseball.
+- The Padres rank 12th in baseball in home runs given up (63 total, 1.1 per game).

-- Weathers (1-3 with a 4.28 ERA and 22 strikeouts in 33 2/3 innings pitched) makes the start for the Padres, his seventh of the season.

-- In his most recent appearance on Tuesday, the lefty threw four innings against the Miami Marlins, allowing three earned runs while surrendering seven hits.
+- The left-hander's last time out came on Wednesday against the Miami Marlins, when he tossed six scoreless innings while allowing three hits.

-- The 23-year-old has put up an ERA of 4.28, with 5.9 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .262 against him.
+- The 30-year-old has put up an ERA of 4.66, with 9.8 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.